- Home

 Resolution | 0.01 pH | 0.02 mV |

-Response Time | 1 minute typical to 90 % at a constant temperature in stirred water |
+Response time | 1 minute typical to 90 % at constant temperature in moving water |

-HOBO MX2501 Replacement Electrode
+HOBO MX2501 user-replaceable electrode

 - +

-Does the logger feature a user-replaceable electrode?
+Does the logger have a user-replaceable electrode?

 Yes. - +